unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

 ## 7. Making Geometries Valid

-In some cases we create not valid geometries when simplifying or creating a buffer.
-We need in each case to make features topologically valid.
+In some cases we create invalid geometries when simplifying polygons, or buffering points.
+As such, we have to individually make features topologically valid.

 ```SQL
 SELECT ST_UNION(the_geom) as the_geom